kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-01-own-domain.md

 Proceed with the [Create a workload](./apix-02-create-workload.md) tutorial to deploy an instance of the HttpBin service or a sample Function.

-Once you have your service deployed, you can continue by choosing one of the following tutorials to:
+Once you have your workload deployed, you can continue by choosing one of the following tutorials to:

 - [Expose a workload](./apix-02-expose-workload-apigateway.md)
 - [Expose and secure a workload with OAuth2](./apix-03-expose-and-secure-workload-oauth2.md)